LinkXXI/Doctor-Who-Wallpaper-Changer/README.md

 Go to the Triggers tab.
 Select *New...* and set the task as follows...

 - Daily
 - Start date (default)
 - Time (set to next hour so it runs from then.
+NOTE: Add a minute or two to make sure it runs within the hour, else it won't change correctly.)
 - Repeat task every 1 hour
 - Indefinetly

 Select *Ok* and move to the Actions tab.